|Rent to own House in Cavite||Rent to own House in Quezon City||Rent to own House in Sta Rosa, Laguna|

 In a straightforward house purchase, a homebuyer offers to buy a property from a seller, who then accepts the offer.
 The parties, with their respective real estate brokers and in some cases lawyers, close the transaction, and the land title is transferred after taxes and other fees are settled.
 On the other hand, in a traditional lease agreement, a lessee and lessor agree on the terms of their lease contract, contracts are signed, deposit paid, and the lessee move into the property, promising to pay religiously his or her monthly rent.

 These two transactions are the typical ways in which real estate change hands.
-But sometimes, there is an alternative way, such as rent-to-own scheme in which the lessor/seller of the property agrees that the renter/buyer rent and occupy the property for a definite period of time, then the latter eventually buy the said property.
+But sometimes, there is an alternative way, such as rent-to-own houses in which the lessor/seller of the property agrees that the renter/buyer rent and occupy the property for a definite period of time, then the latter eventually buy the said property.
 It may sound simple and, for people who are short on down-payment cash, ideal.
 But how does a rent-to-own scheme actually work?

 Rent-to-own House: How to Go about the Process